marktheknife/sunpower-web-monitor/docs/local_network.md

 # Local Network Setup

-You can set up the PVS on your local network—but not directly.
+You can set up the PVS on your local network.
 While it takes a bit of extra effort, it’s worth it.

+> **IMPORTANT:**
+> These instructions are for **PVS firmware versions 2025.06 Build 61839 and earlier** (pre-authentication firmware).
+If your firmware version is **2025.09 Build 61845 or newer**, return to the [main project page](../README.md#dashboard-installation) and follow the *New Firmware* installation instructions.

 Connecting the PVS to your network isn’t a basic plug-and-play setup.
 That’s because the PVS's LAN1 port includes a built-in DHCP service, which conflicts with the DHCP provided by your home router.
 To make local access work properly, you’ll need a special router to "bridge" the PVS and your home network.

-> ⚠️ Note: The Dashboard does **not** work with the Wi-Fi provided by the PVS.
-Because that connection is dedicated to sending data to SunPower’s cloud servers.

 ---